ntoxeg/narca/README.md

-# NARS Controlled Agent
+# NARCA: NARS Controlled Agent
-> An agent capable of playing various games in Gym environments, using NARS for reasoning
+> An agent capable of playing various games in Gym environments, using NARS for planning

 ## Installation
 You need to have OpenNARS-For-Applications installed somewhere.
 It is expected that you will export a `NARS_HOME` environment